matheusbalbino1/erp-angular-nodejs-mysql/README.md

 - Clone the repository
 - Run "docker-compose up"
+- The client Angular run on port 8080
 - The server run on port 3000
 - The database run on port 3306